stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-27-Start-Here.md

 **Tea**
 <br>
 <br>
 Coffee is fine once in a while but tea offers a  plethora of benefits in comparison.
 There is a reason why healthy, long-living populations drink a ton of the stuff.
-There are too many to name so try and find some kinds you like.
+There are too many to name so try and find some you like.
 Avoid ones with sugar if you can.
 - Green Tea
 - Bengal Spice Tea
 - Chamomile Tea